jmeter-gradle-plugin/jmeter-gradle-plugin/README.md

 By default the plugin will search for *.jmx files in `src/test/jmeter`.
 You can launch the UI end edit your files by running:

-`gradle jmeterEditor`
+`gradle jmGui`

 ### Run the tests

 You can run the tests by executing

+`gradle jmRun`

+### Create Reports

+You can run the tests by executing

-`gradle jmeterRun`
+`gradle jmReport`

+By default, extended reports are turned on and HTML reports are turned off

-The results of the tests will can be found in `build/jmeter-report`
+The results of the tests will can be found in(default location, can be overridden) `build/jmeter-report`